Jaseci-Labs/jaseci/support/infrastructure/terraform/azure/README.md

-# Create Azure EKS Infrastructure for Jaseci using Terraform #
+# Create Azure AKS Infrastructure for Jaseci using Terraform #

 ## Preparation #